If you buy from a mobile trader, you have the same rights as if you buy from a shop.

 Before you buy

 The Commerce Commission has found many mobile traders are acting illegally, with forms that are hard to understand and that contain unfair terms.
-You can end up paying a lot more for things than if you buy them elsewhere, and it is really easy for your debts to get out of control.
+You can end up paying a lot more for things than if you buy them elsewhere, and it is easy for your debts to get out of control.

 To minimise your risk before you buy: